the-marciello/oa-doc-osp/laravel-mongo-auto-sync.md

 #### Store With Relation

 Now you have to add the relationships.

+You need a json that contains:

+- EmbedsOne: an array with an object that has all the fields of the [MiniModel](#minimodel);
+- EmbedsMany: an array with an object for each, in this case, category that contains all the fields of the [MiniModel](#minimodel).

+Json was chosen to using in on frontend.

-As first thing i suggest you to create new functions called `getCategories` and `getPrimaryCategory`:
+For example ypu can create new functions called `getCategories` and `getPrimaryCategory`:

 ``` php
 <?php